paulelsner/EOS_connect/src/CONFIG_README.md

     powerInverter: 5000  # Power Inverter for PV forecast @ Akkudoktor API
     inverterEfficiency: 0.9  # Inverter Efficiency for PV forecast @ Akkudoktor API
     horizon: 10,20,10,15  # Horizon to calculate shading, up to 360 values to describe the shading situation for your PV.
+    resource_id: "" # Resource ID for Solcast (required only when source is 'solcast')
 ```

 #### Parameters